 Over 60% of Guatemalans are living below the poverty line.
 Many children, especially those in rural areas, are often forced to leave school to help provide for their family.
+This is the most common story among our students.
+Their living situations are also often without water or electricity, so we offer the Faith Seeds school house to them to complete homework, receive tutoring, and eat a warm meal.

 Our scholarships cover 100% of the expenses related to education including: enrollment fees, school supplies, uniforms, transportation, books and extra school activities.

 Our staff teaches supplementary classes after school for each grade level.
-Each lesson also includes a nourishing meal.
+Each lesson includes a nourishing meal.
 We also provide office hours for children to work on their homework & receive extra tutoring, if needed.

 Many children and adults in Guatemala never attended school before Faith Seeds.
 Students in this program attend special remedial classes to raise their education level so they are able to eventually attend school with others their age.
-Our oldest students are in their 20's.

 Parents who work in the garbage dumps have no option but to take their young children with them which is very dangerous.
 Faith Seeds provides a safe and educational option for these families.